-4. Investments in non-public companies
+2. Investments in non-public companies

+Aesthetic Sciences

-In December 2005, Landec entered into a licensing agreement with Aesthetic Sciences for the exclusive rights to use Landec's Intelimer materials technology for the development of dermal fillers worldwide under the agreement.
-The Company received shares of preferred stock in exchange for the license with a valuation of \$1.8 million.
-Aesthetic Sciences sold the rights to its Smartfil Injector System on July 16, 2010.
-Landec has evaluated its investment in Aesthetic Sciences for impairment, utilizing a discounted cash flow analysis under the terms of the purchase agreement.
-Based on the terms of the sale, the Company determined that its investment was other than temporarily impaired and therefore, recorded an impairment charge of \$1.0 million in fiscal year 2010.
-The Company's carrying value of its investment in Aesthetic Sciences is \$793,000 as of May 25, 2014 and May 26, 2013.
-No additional impairment has been determined for the Company's investment in Aesthetic Sciences.
+In December 2005, Landec entered into a licensing agreement with Aesthetic Sciences for the exclusive rights to use Landec's Intelimer® materials technology for the development of dermal fillers worldwide under the agreement.
+The Company received shares of preferred stock in exchange for the license.
+Aesthetic Sciences sold the rights to its

+2. Investments in non-public companies (continued)

+Smartfil Injector System on July 16, 2010.
+The royalty period from the sale of the Smartfil Injector System began November 1, 2014 and as a result the Company obtained for the first time during the third quarter of fiscal year 2015 financial information for the products for which a royalty is due Aesthetic Sciences.
+Based on the review of this historical financial information and discussions with the acquirer, the Company concluded that its investment in Aesthetic Sciences was other than temporarily impaired, and therefore wrote off its remaining \$793,000 investment in Aesthetic Sciences as of March 1, 2015 and is included in other income in the Consolidated Statements of Comprehensive Income.

+Windset

 On February 15, 2011, Apio entered into a share purchase agreement (the "Windset Purchase Agreement") with Windset.
-Pursuant to the Windset Purchase Agreement, Apio purchased 150,000 senior preferred shares for \$15 million and 201 common shares for \$201 that were issued by Windset (the "Purchased Shares").
-The Company's common shares represent a 20.1% interest in Windset.
-The non-voting senior preferred shares yield a cash dividend of 7.5% annually.
-The dividend is payable within 90 days of each anniversary of the execution of the Windset Purchase Agreement, the first three dividend payments of \$1.1 million were made in May of 2014, 2013 and 2012.
-The Windset Purchase Agreement includes a put and call option, which can be exercised on the sixth anniversary of the Windset Purchase Agreement whereby Apio can exercise the put to sell its Purchased Shares to Windset, or Windset can exercise the call to purchase the Purchased Shares from Apio, in either case, at a price equal to 20.1% of the appreciation in the fair market value of Windset from the date of the Company's investment through the put and call date, plus the purchase price of the Purchased Shares.
+Pursuant to the Windset Purchase Agreement, Apio purchased from Windset 150,000 Senior A preferred shares for \$15 million and 201 common shares for \$201.
+On July 15, 2014, Apio increased its investment in Windset by purchasing from the Newell Capital Corporation an additional 68 shares of common stock and 51,211 shares of junior preferred stock of Windset for \$11.0 million.
+After this purchase, the Company's common shares represent a 26.9% ownership interest in Windset.
+The non-voting Senior A preferred shares yield a cash dividend of 7.5% annually.
+The dividend is payable within 90 days of each anniversary of the execution of the Windset Purchase Agreement.
+The non-voting junior preferred stock does not yield a dividend unless declared by the Board of Directors of Windset and no such dividend has been declared.

+The Windset Purchase Agreement includes a put and call option, which can be exercised on the sixth anniversary of the Windset Purchase Agreement whereby Apio can exercise the put to sell its common, Senior A preferred shares and junior preferred shares to Windset, or Windset can exercise the call to purchase those shares from Apio, in either case, at a price equal to 26.9% of the appreciation in the fair market value of Windset's common shares from the date of the Company's investment through the put and call date, plus the liquidation value of the preferred shares of \$20.1 million (\$15 million for the Senior A preferred shares and \$5.1 million for the junior preferred shares).
 Under the terms of the arrangement with Windset, the Company is entitled to designate one of five members on the Board of Directors of Windset.